 Being able to practice your putting at any time of day without needing to get out to the golf course is undoubtedly a great thing.

 Portable putting greens can do that for you.
-And more than that, many golfers like the convenience of having a ball return feature that automatically sends your balls back to you without having to get them out of the cup.
+And more than that, many golfers want the convenience of having a ball return feature that automatically sends your balls back to you without having to get them out of the cup.

 Fortunately, most putting greens with a ball return feature are very affordable, so they’re within reach of just about everyone looking for one.